Yes, I'm aware of all the latest "studies"

 no difference in waiting a few weeks to alter.

-As for Vets saying to wait until 6 months of age, well the ONLY reason
+As for Vets saying to wait until the magic age of 6 months of age, well the ONLY reason

 and NOT for the health or benefit of the puppy at all, just ask them.